giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   directory: ../output/bending_halfwave_legendre_N08
 ```

-The file can be read from top to bottom as a description of how the analysis will be performed.
+The file can be read from top to bottom as a description of how the analysis is assembled.

 #### Case name